lvgl/lvgl/docs/widgets/core/label.md

 ### Text selection
 If enabled by `LV_LABEL_TEXT_SELECTION` part of the text can be selected.
 It's similar when on PC a you use your mouse to select a text.
-The whole mechanzim (click and select the text as you drag your finger/mouse) is implemeted in [Text area](/widgets/core/textarea) and the Label widget allows only to manually make parts of the text selected with
+The whole mechanism (click and select the text as you drag your finger/mouse) is implemented in [Text area](/widgets/core/textarea) and the Label widget only allows manual text selection with
 `lv_label_get_text_selection_start(label, start_char_index)` and `lv_label_get_text_selection_start(label, end_char_index)`.

 ### Very long texts
-LVGL can efficiently handle very long (e.g. > 40k characters) by saving some extra data (~12 bytes) to speed up drawing.
+LVGL can efficiently handle very long (e.g. > 40k characters) labels by saving some extra data (~12 bytes) to speed up drawing.
 To enable this feature, set `LV_LABEL_LONG_TXT_HINT   1` in `lv_conf.h`.

 ### Symbols
 The labels can display symbols alongside letters (or on their own).
 Read the [Font](/overview/font) section to learn more about the symbols.

 ## Events
-No special event's are send by the Label.
+No special events are sent by the Label.

 Learn more about [Events](/overview/event).